awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

      -- CHANGE MASTER TO MASTER_LOG_FILE='mysql-bin-changelog.000031', MASTER_LOG_POS=107;
      ```

      If you are using SQL format, you can get the master log file name and position in step 4 of the procedure at [Replicate between your external database and new Amazon RDS DB instance](#MySQL.Procedural.Importing.Start.Repl)\.
-If the external instance is MariaDB version 10\.0\.2 or greater, you can get the GTID in the next step\.
+If the external instance is MariaDB version 10\.0\.24 or higher, you can get the GTID in the next step\.

-1. If the external instance you are using is MariaDB version 10\.0\.2 or greater, you use GTID\-based replication\.
+1. If the external instance you are using is MariaDB version 10\.0\.24 or higher, you use GTID\-based replication\.
 Run `SHOW MASTER STATUS` on the external MariaDB instance to get the binary log file name and position, then convert them to a GTID by running `BINLOG_GTID_POS` on the external MariaDB instance\.

    ```
    SELECT BINLOG_GTID_POS('binary log file name', binary log file position);